ThallingerLab/LDA2/README.txt

 Licensing details can be found in the LICENSE document of this folder.

-This document contains compilation instrucions.
+This document contains compilation instructions.
 Precompiled installers can be found at: https://genome.tugraz.at/lccl_review/lda_download.shtml
 Username: lccl
 Password: omega